Safety Tips During Heavy Rain and Flooding

 Staying safe at home or in the office:

-In the event that your electricity should go out, check if you have space in your freezer then fill plastic containers with up to 90 percent of water.
+In the event that your electricity should go out, check if you have space in your freezer, then fill plastic containers with water up to 90 percent full.
 This will act as a coolant and keep the food cold.

-- Staying in touch: back up your computer regularly and consider investing in extra batteries for laptops, or a DC converter which allows most laptops to use the cigarette lighter in a car.
-Keep all mobile devices charged and have an extra phone that stays fully charged and kept somewhere safe and easily accessible.
+- Staying in touch: Back up your computer regularly and consider investing in extra batteries for laptops or a DC converter, which allows most laptops to use the cigarette lighter in a car.
+Keep all mobile devices charged and have an extra phone that stays fully charged and that is kept somewhere safe and easily accessible.

 After the rains have receded: